CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Describe some of the challenges that Ahmed and Naima face when trying to write a blog together in this way.

-Try creating a thread 🧵 Slack to see if your cohort colleagues came up with similar answers.
+Create or join a thread 🧵 on Slack to share your answers.
+Did your cohort colleagues think of similar things?

 {{</note>}}